Highly rated local moving companies for St. Petersburg to Birmingham moves

 - Birmingham is considered to be less safe than St. Petersburg with a score of 38.36 vs St. Petersburg’s 60.46.

-- Air quality in Birmingham is good, and in St. Petersburg it's good.
+- Air quality in Birmingham is Good, and in St. Petersburg it’s Good.

 - State licensing: To guarantee the safety and reliability of local moving services in Alabama, it is essential for moving companies to possess a registration number issued by the Alabama Public Service Commission (APSC).
 Trust your move to registered professionals for a secure and dependable experience.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Ensure the company you choose is licensed to handle your move.

 - State regulator: To confirm a moving company’s license in Alabama, visit the state’s public utilities commission.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Moving companies typically take responsibility for your belongings at a rate of 60 cents per pound (or even less) per item.
 This means that for a lightweight item weighing five pounds and valued at $500, the reimbursement would be only $3 in the event of loss or damage.
 To enhance your coverage, certain movers provide additional valuation options, such as declared value or lump sum value protection, which offer better protection compared to the basic released value protection.
 To better understand and explore these options, consider discussing them with your chosen moving company.

 Where to live in Birmingham